loggin-js/loggin-js/.github/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+> First off, thank you for considering contributing to Loggin'JS.
+We can make Loggin'JS a great tool!

+Loggin'JS is an open source project and we like to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Loggin'JS itself.

-Please note we have a code of conduct, please follow it in all your interactions with the project.
+Please note we have a [code of conduct](#code-of-conduct), please follow it in all your interactions with the project.

-## Versioning
-We use [standard-version](https://github.com/conventional-changelog/standard-version) to manage releasing and CHANGELOG generation (with semver and [conventional commit messages](https://www.conventionalcommits.org/en/v1.0.0/)) using [@conventional-changelog/standard-version](https://github.com/conventional-changelog/standard-version).

 ## Pull Request Process
 1. Ensure any **install or build dependencies are removed** before the end of the layer when doing a